oat-sa/extension-tao-itemqti-pci/views/js/pciCreator/ims/mathEntryInteraction/README.md

 The PCI embeds MathQuill for rendering Maths expressions.

 However, this library ony support LaTeX, and other formats need to be converted.
-For this purpose, it also includes [`mathml-to-latex`](https://github.com/qtikit/mathml-to-latex), which is installed via `npm`.
+For this purpose, the PCI also includes [`mathml-to-latex`](https://github.com/qtikit/mathml-to-latex), which is installed via `npm`.

 To update the lib, please do:
 - update the version in the nested `package.json` file